bairul6154/github-tutorial/README.md

 If you haven't already, you need to create a github account before you do anything.
 (If you are a HSTAT student then you can HSTAT email as you username)
 **Creating SSH key**
 SSH vs. HTTPS
-They both are the url of the [remote repo]
+They both are the url of the remote repo (github).
+However HTTPS you have to enter your github username and password everytime you do a push.
+On the other hand SSH is a one time password for one repo.
+So SSH is the most convient